robertmcnees/open-my-window/README.md

 # Azure Spring Apps

-This branch exists to showcase how to build and applications specifically tailored for [Azure Spring Apps](https://azure.microsoft.com/en-us/services/spring-apps/).
+This application is designed to be seamless run either locally or on [Azure Spring Apps](https://azure.microsoft.com/en-us/services/spring-apps/).

 ### Service Discovery